 Use of Psychological Tools

-Emma Turner Coaching uses psychological tools and assessment selectively and where they add value within executive and leadership coaching engagements.
+Emma Turner Coaching uses psychological tools and assessment selectively and purposefully within executive and leadership coaching engagements, where they add value to the work.

 All use of psychological assessment is governed by professional standards, ethical guidelines and informed consent.